What is Meditation Used for?

 We have been very fortunate to have seen the birth of a new meditative tradition in the west.
 It is based upon a secularised version of Zen and was first introduced by Jon Kabat-Zinn.

-In general, mindfulness is not used to attain enlightenment or union with God.
+Mindfulness is generally not used to attain enlightenment or union with God in the west.
 Some people use it like this, but it is a minority.

 We, in the West, use meditation mainly for increased well-being.
-This came to be because, in the 80-ties, research was able to show that mindfulness could reduce stress, anxiety, and depression.
+This came to be because, in the 80-ties, research showed that mindfulness could reduce stress, anxiety, and depression.

-Since then, mindfulness meditation has been applied in all sort of settings and for all sort of applications:
+Since then, mindfulness meditation has been applied in all sorts of settings and for all sorts of applications:

 It was the first application of meditation in the west in a clinical setting.
 It proved so successful that three Oxford professors tried it on their depressed patients.